-It’s been a busy October for the Accelerate2030 team, who hosted the Scaling week at Impact Hub Geneva.
+It’s been a busy September and October for the Accelerate2030 team, who were in New York for the United Nations’ General Assembly, and hosted the Accelerate2030 Scaling week at Impact Hub Geneva.

 In the end of October Impact Hub Geneva was buzzing with enthusiasm and excitement, discussions and networking possibilities.
 It was time for the SDG Factory, the culmination point of the Scaling week for the Accelerate2030 program.

 In reality, it has not just been a busy week or a busy month for the team, but a busy autumn.
-In September, the Accelerate2030 took the program to New York, to the United Nations General Assembly, and hosted an event on nurturing entrepreneurial ecosystems for the sustainable development goals.
+In September, the Accelerate2030 team took the program to New York, to the United Nations’ 73rd General Assembly, and hosted an event on nurturing entrepreneurial ecosystems for the Sustainable Development Goals (SDGs).

 – Geneva is definitely one hotspot of the program, but New York, is another, tells Ljupka Mitrinovska, co-founder and program manager at Impact Hub Geneva.